 How Bidirectional Syncs Work

-This guide explains in depth how syncs work between Salesforce and Unify.
+An in-depth explanation of how syncs work between Salesforce and Unify.

 Overview